Steve Brookstein: 2008–2010: Musicals and controversies

 In June 2007, Brookstein appeared on the P&O Portsmouth to Bilbao car ferry, alongside The X Factor series 2 alumni Chico Slimani and Journey South.
 In 2008, he played 'the father' in a touring production of the musical Our House.

 In December 2009, when a Facebook campaign was launched to stop The X Factor's winner from achieving the coveted Christmas number 1 spot, Brookstein backed the campaign to see Rage Against the Machine's "Killing in the Name" reach the top of the chart, targeting Cowell in an online rant.
 He further attacked Cowell, claiming the latter "ruined Christmas" and that he was dropped from his record label because he "wouldn't play the game".
 Brookstein also claimed the show was staged and the winner was fixed, and was subsequently removed from the official The X Factor website following those comments.
 Despite Brookstein's bitterness towards The X Factor, he signed up to critique the show weekly on London 24 in 2010, where he labelled the judges "ridiculous" and questioned the standards of several of the finalists, including One Direction band member Louis Tomlinson, and the vocal coach.

 2011–present: Musical hiatus and Forgotten Man

 In 2013, Brookstein announced that his new album would be called Forgotten Man and would be released on 23 March 2014.

 Brookstein released a book on 21 November 2014, Getting over the X, that describes his journey from winning The X Factor to having the press and industry turn their backs on him.

+Since 2014, Brookstein has occasionally performed live including at Bowdonbury Festival in 2023 and in Morpeth in 2024.